-Apple has been working on making the iPad more laptop-like for years now, with mixed results.
-However, with the new Scribble feature, Apple may be starting to approach the iPad from a slightly different perspective.
-Introduced in iPadOS 14, Scribble allows you to use an Apple Pencil to physically write in any text box on an iPad, instead of using the on-screen keyboard.
-While it initially seems like a small addition, it effectively transforms your tablet from something you tap on, to an interactive notepad.
+Apple has been working to make the iPad more laptop-like for years, but with the Scribble feature, Apple takes a different perspective on the iPad workflow and function.
+First introduced in iPadOS 14, Scribble lets you use an Apple Pencil to physically write in any text box on an iPad, instead of using the on-screen keyboard.
+Your hand lettering then translates into type, effectively transforming your tablet into an interactive notepad.

-Before we can get started, we need to know which iPads can actually use Scribble.
-That’s right, not every iPad can use this feature, and that’s because you need to have an iPad that can access iPadOS 14 and has support for Apple’s stylus, the Apple Pencil.
-That narrows the field, because while iPadOS 14 is available to a wide number of older iPads, like the iPad Air 2 and older iPad Mini tablets, if they don’t also have Apple Pencil support — and since a lot of them predate the Apple Pencil, it’s no surprise they don’t support it.
-Here’s the current list of devices that can access Scribble.
+Which iPads can actually use Scribble?
+Not every iPad supports Scribble because you need to have one that supports iPadOS 14 or higher as well as Apple’s stylus, the Apple Pencil.
+That narrows the field, because while iPadOS 14 is available to a wide number of older iPads, like the iPad Air 2 and older iPad Mini tablets, they may be too old to support the Apple Pencil — many iPad models predate the Apple Pencil.

-As you’d expect from an Apple feature, getting started with Scribble is extremely easy.
-There’s no switch to flick or settings screens to dig through — just pick up your Pencil and you’re ready to get started.
-To try out Scribble, simply head to any text box — the search bar on your browser will do — and tap it to bring the keyboard up.
+After the initial setup, pick up your Pencil and head over to any text box — the search bar on your browser will do — and tap it to bring up the keyboard.
 Now, while the keyboard is active, use your Pencil to write in the text box where text would appear when your type.
-You should see your handwriting appear on the screen and slowly fade away as iPadOS translates it into text.
+You should see your handwriting appear on the screen and quickly fade away as iPadOS translates it into text.

-If you’re not seeing your handwriting appear on the screen, make sure your Apple Pencil is connected by Bluetooth and try again.
-It’s also worth making sure it’s charged up.
-Also, make sure you’re writing in the correct area by trying a few different places.
-Different apps have different thresholds for Scribble, with some being quite strict and others being happy for you to scrawl pretty much anywhere.
+If you’re not seeing your handwriting appear on the screen, make sure your Apple Pencil is charged and connected and try again.
+Also, make sure you’re writing in the correct area.
+Different apps have different area standards for Scribble, with some being quite limited and others being happy for you to scrawl pretty much anywhere.

 Deleting and selecting text